KelvCodes/portfolio/README.md

-This is a Next.js app using Tailwi
+This is a Next.js app using Tailwin